Rapid Prototyping

 Why Rapid Prototyping is right for your product?

-In the context of casting production, the design and development stages for a new part can be very costly in terms of time and money, especially in the early stages of product development but the use of rapid processing technologies (rapid prototyping) simplifies the process and reduces lead times considerably for pre-production parts especially.
+In the context of casting production, the design and development stages for a new part can be very costly in terms of time and money, especially in the early stages of product development but with the use of rapid processing technologies (rapid prototyping) it can simplify the process and reduces lead times considerably for pre-production parts.

-The principal benefit is the speed at which the solid model is generated and its ability to produce complex 3D shapes accurately from CAD drawings.
-Wax models can be produced in hours and turned into investment castings within one to two weeks, compared with the overall lead time of four to six weeks using conventional production methods.
+The principal benefit, is the speed at which the solid model is generated and its ability to produce complex 3D shapes accurately from CAD drawings.
+Wax patterns can be produced in hours and turned into investment castings within one to two weeks, compared with the overall lead time of four to six weeks using conventional production methods.

-In many cases, the use of rapid processing technologies as part of the investment casting process provides the capability to achieve complex metal shapes that are impossible to make through other methods.
+In many cases, the use of rapid prototyping (3D printing) as part of the investment casting process provides the capability to achieve complex metal shapes that are impossible to make through other methods.

 At Lestercast we produce 3D printed waxes for companies across many industries, resulting in faster production times.
 Due to the quality of the casting that can now be achieved, a large proportion of customers never require tooling.